Rakesh7421/Envsetup/publisher/intent.md

             based on the output proceed, keep note u shall never trigger oauth because it may disrupt the existing tokens ✅ IMPLEMENTED

 ###     Content_fetch ✅ FULLY IMPLEMENTED

-         Enhance the `publisher/fetch_content.py` module to fetch and validate content from the `/workspaces/Envsetup/publisher/fetch_contentt/*.py` feed, ensuring the feed contains at least one image or video.
+         Restrict posts that doesnt have any media ❌ Failed Enhance the `publisher/fetch_content.py` module to fetch and validate content from the `/workspaces/Envsetup/publisher/fetch_contentt/*.py` feed, ensuring the feed contains at least one image or video.
 The implementation should: ✅ ALL COMPLETED

          1. Parse and validate the feed structure, confirming it meets the minimum media requirement ✅ DONE